pesama/konga-metadata/README.md

 					isKey: 'boolean', 			// whether the field is the human-readable key for the entity
 					isLabel: 'boolean', 		// whether the field is the human-readable name for the entity.
 					multiplicity: 'enum', 		// multiplicity of the field within the entity (one, many)
+					access: 'enum', 			//  access restriction to the entity (public, restricted, hidden)
 					searchable: 'boolean', 		// whether entities of this type would be searched by this field
 					editable: 'boolean', 		// whether this field could be modified
 					showInResults: 'boolean', 	// whether the field would be shown in the results pane